mostafa/k6-test-diff/README.md

 3. `diff.json`: the diff of two result summaries between `baseline.json` and `next.json`.
 4. `detailed-diff.json`: the diff of updated values between `baseline.json` and `next.json`.

 Note that before running the script, you need to go into the `deep-object-diff` directory and run `yarn` to install the dependencies.
 Then you'll be able to run `yarn run bundle` to build the `deep-object-diff/dist/dof.bundle.js` file needed for the `script.js` to generate the `detailed-diff.json` file.
+I already built it and bundled it here.